sodacrackers/novus_tech/README.md

-# Novus (ntpinc.io) - ServBeyond
+# Novus - ServBeyond - Vertex
-Code Samples

-This repository contains custom modules and work projects.
-Below is a brief description of select items.
+Code samples and custom projects repository.
+Below is a description of select items, which can be viewed in the sidebar file tree or with a find (`ctrl+f`).

 ## Subprojects